Praqma/alliance/6th-gathering/slides.md

 Deliver it<br/><!-- .element class="fragment" -->

->>>>NEWSLIDE

-## Get an idea

-Ideas come from multiple sources, but always from the same causes:

-__Someone identified a genuine problem,<br/>that can be solved with software__

-Most ideas originates from you.
-Being ambitious as your are, you continuously strive to improve your processes and occasionally that requires more software.<!-- .element class="fragment"  -->

 Note:

-Ideas come and go every day.
-The ones that are any good, are captured as informal issues on the repository, where the will end up being implemented if they ever get to that point.

->>>>NEWSLIDE

-## Describe it
-## Evolve it
+This approach is really simple - and it's a recap on the 5th gathering presentation.

+The gatherings are really focusing on the first two bullets

+Ideas come from multiple sources, but always for the same cause:

+"Someone identified a genuine problem, that can be solved with software"

-The first description of an idea is usually captured as an issue labeled "briefing" in a GitHub repository
+The first description of an idea is usually captured as an issue in a GitHub repository

-__A briefing is a _size zero_ issue - no one is working on it yet.<br/>We're discussing it__

-Everyone has access to contribute to the briefing, and that is how it evolves.<!-- .element class="fragment" -->
+Everyone has access to contribute to the GitHub repositories, and that is how it evolves.

-Note:
-This part for the process serves the important purpose, of ensuring that the problem described _really_ is generic and _really_ is one that shall be solved using software (as opposed to common sense or a sprinkle og DORITH)

->>>>NEWSLIDE

-## Distill it
-## Fund it

-When an idea is evolved enough it's time to define it as a deliverable

-__We use a _Statement of Work_ to define<br/>the _Minumum Viable Product___

-The quote in the SoW is fixed price.
-Work is initiated when it's fully funded<!-- .element class="fragment" -->

-Note:
-The MVP is typically scoped as a relatively small project ( < 100 hours estimate).
-The price is fixed to make it easier to fund.
-The project is small to enable us to manage the risk of offering fixed price.

->>>>NEWSLIDE

-## Create it

-Task are created from the SoW, each commit is approved in the pipeline and stored in an Open Source repository

-__The primary measure of progress is running code__

-Stakeholders have access to install, run and try-out through the entire process<!-- .element class="fragment" -->

-Note:
-We use a Kanban approach during development.
-The process is 100% transparent to all stakeholders, and we often make many actual deployments and try-outs at the customer, during the development process.

->>>>NEWSLIDE

-## Deliver it

-The product will be available, documented and deployable from it's location on GitHub

-__Features are guaranteed__

-The product will be continuously maintained an delivered from the same location - as Open Source<!-- .element class="fragment" -->

-Note:

-The maintenance and further development is typically done either in relative small chunks, each individually funded by the individual requester or as large time and material projects.

 >>>>NEWSLIDE